Dasuional/Text_to_Image-/README.md

 Training
   Training involves alternating between updating the generator and discriminator.
 The training script includes steps for:

   1) Loading and preprocessing the dataset.
   2) Computing the gradient penalty for the discriminator.
   3) Progressive growing of the GAN, starting from low-resolution images and progressively increasing the resolution.
   4) Tracking and displaying training progress.

 Results
   Results include generated images that correspond to given textual descriptions.
 Sample outputs can be visualized using scripts provided in the repository.

 Requirements
-    1) Python 3.8+
+    1) Python 3.8+,
-    2) PyTorch
+    2) PyTorch,
-    3) torchvision
+    3) torchvision,
-    4) numpy
+    4) numpy,
-    5) matplotlib
+    5) matplotlib,
-    6) tqdm
+    6) tqdm,

 Usage
 Dataset Preparation